antoniszczepanik/toygrad/doc/report_appendix.md

 The task for the second part of the assignment is to train previously created MLP on MNIST dataset.
 This is a dataset of annotated handwritten digits.
-By inspecting a few of the entries we can get inutive feel of the dataset.
+By inspecting a few of the entries we can get intuitive feel of the dataset.

 ![MNIST dataset sample](mnist_sample.png){ width=400px }